opnfv/armband/docs/installationprocedure/installation.instruction.rst

     $ git checkout colorado.1.0

-Go to the fuel directory and build the .iso:
+Go to the armband directory and build the .iso:

 .. code-block:: bash

-    $ cd fuel/build; make all
+    $ cd armband; make all

 For more information on how to build, please see *Reference: 14*